blockdeep/libro/src/medium/Implement_Proper_Interface_Segregation.md

 ## Description

-Overloading interfaces with too many responsibilities can create unnecessary complexity, making code harder to understand, test, and maintain.
-The Interface Segregation Principle (ISP) encourages the design of smaller, more focused interfaces that are easier to manage and modify.
+Overloading interfaces with too many responsibilities creates unnecessary complexity, making code harder to understand, test, and maintain.
+The [Interface Segregation Principle (ISP)](https://en.wikipedia.org/wiki/Interface_segregation_principle) advocates for designing smaller, more focused interfaces that are easier to manage and adapt.
+This principle ensures that implementing types are not burdened with methods they do not use, promoting modular and reusable code.

 ## What should be avoided

-Using a single interface (or trait) that encompasses multiple, unrelated responsibilities increases the complexity of the code and creates tight coupling.
+Using a single interface (or trait) that encompasses multiple, unrelated responsibilities increases complexity and creates tight coupling:

 ```rust
 trait FullService {